nilbus/dj-doboy-trance-podcast/_posts/isaiah-explained/2020-06-28-isaiah-explained-54.markdown

 categories: isaiah-explained
 podcast_link: http://www.isaiahexplained.com/media/commentary/Isaiah54.mp3
 ---
-Jehovah’s millennial covenant is a composite of all covenants he made with his people and with individuals.
+Jehovah’s millennial covenant is a composite of all covenants he made with his people and with individuals